 There are so many portable spa models available today than, let’s say, five years ago.
 Regardless of the design or features installed, there seems to be a common trend with regards to the available sizes.

 Inflatable Hot Tubs come in 3 sizes: 4-person, 6-person, and 8-person.

 The 4-person is the most common.
 There are a lot of models from different brands to choose from.
 These hot tubs also have the cheapest price point.

 As you go for higher seating capacity, the price goes up.

 If you are looking to enjoy a relaxing spa experience in your inflatable spa with 3 other persons, the most optimal choice is an inflatable hot tub for 6 people.

 It is true that you can have 4 people sit together in a 4-person hot tub but don’t expect to be able to stretch your legs comfortably.
 You will all end up having to sit together with legs folded.

-That is why if you already have the number of persons in mind, who will occupy your inflatable hot tub, let’s say 6 people, then it is best to buy a 8 person inflatable hot tub.
+That is why if you already have the number of persons in mind, who will occupy your inflatable hot tub, let’s say, 6 people, then it is best to buy an 8 person inflatable hot tub.